 Spending a little more time indoors these days?
 In search of an interesting way to pass the time?
 Finding yourself looking ever-longingly out the windows of your home?

-We give you our new social media challenge #WhatsOotMaWindae!
+We give you our new social media campaign #WhatsOotMaWindae!
 It’s simple:

 - You post photos of the view from your windows at home – use the hashtag #WhatsOotMaWindae and tag us @scotcivictrust

 - We’ll provide a little chat about the buildings you’re seeing or you share a bit with us about your area!